mgk/thingpin/README.md

 ## Cost

 AWS IoT currently charges $5 / million messages sent. `thingpin` guesstimates its monthly AWS IoT cost for you at startup.
 YMMV, it depends on your config and sensor activity.
 For accurate and up to date info see the AWS IoT Pricing page.
-For many applications like door open/closed detectors the cost should be less than a penny a month.
+For a typical door sensor the cost is less than a penny a month.

 ## License
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)